MicrosoftDocs/windows-itpro-docs/windows/client-management/manage-windows-copilot.md

 Copilot in Windows isn't technically enabled by default for managed Windows 11, version 22H2 devices because it's behind a [temporary enterprise control](/windows/whats-new/temporary-enterprise-feature-control).
 For the purposes of temporary enterprise control, a system is considered managed if it's configured to get updates from Windows Update for Business or [Windows Server Update Services (WSUS)](/windows-server/administration/windows-server-update-services/get-started/windows-server-update-services-wsus).
 Clients that get updates from Microsoft Configuration Manager and Microsoft Intune are considered managed since their updates ultimately come from WSUS or Windows Updates for Business.

-To enable Copilot in Windows for managed Windows 11, version 22H2 devices, you need to turn off temporary enterprise control for these devices.
-Since disabling [temporary enterprise control](/windows/whats-new/temporary-enterprise-feature-control) can be impactful, you should test this change before deploying it broadly.
+To enable Copilot in Windows for managed Windows 11, version 22H2 devices, you need to enable features under temporary enterprise control for these devices.
+Since enabling features behind [temporary enterprise control](/windows/whats-new/temporary-enterprise-feature-control) can be impactful, you should test this change before deploying it broadly.
 To enable Copilot in Windows for managed Windows 11, version 22H2 devices, use the following instructions:

 1. Verify that the user accounts have the correct chat provider platform configured for Copilot in Windows.
 For more information, see the [Configure the chat provider platform that Copilot in Windows uses](#configure-the-chat-provider-platform-that-copilot-in-windows-uses) section.
-1. Apply a policy to disable temporary enterprise control for managed clients.
+1. Apply a policy to enable features under temporary enterprise control for managed clients.
 The following polices apply to Windows 11, version 22H2 with [KB5022845](https://support.microsoft.com/en-us/topic/february-14-2023-kb5022845-os-build-22621-1265-90a807f4-d2e8-486e-8a43-d09e66319f38) and later:
    - **Group Policy:** Computer Configuration\Administrative Templates\Windows Components\Windows Update\Manage end user experience\\**Enable features introduced via servicing that are off by default**

     - **CSP**: ./Device/Vendor/MSFT/Policy/Config/Update/[AllowTemporaryEnterpriseFeatureControl](/windows/client-management/mdm/policy-csp-update?toc=/windows/deployment/toc.json&bc=/windows/deployment/breadcrumb/toc.json#allowtemporaryenterprisefeaturecontrol)